Try this trick to finally get your sugar habit under control.

-But if you are like me, after the binge you will bring new fervor and commitment to the promise you made yourself to eat less sugar.
-So, at the risk of spoiling a bit of the frenzy of the festive occasion, I want to share the best trick I have found yet for managing sugar consumption.
+If you are like me, after a sugar binge you may want to bring new fervor and commitment to the promise you made yourself to eat less sugar.
+Which is why I want to share the best trick I have found yet for managing sugar consumption.

 FourFour is the number to convert the grams of sugar on food labels to teaspoons.
 Just find the number of grams of sugar and divide by four.